+'''

+Radio Free Europe/Radio Liberty's Gandhara, Afghan Cricket Board Says Women's Team Could Still Play,11September2021"The head of the Afghanistan Cricket Board (ACB) has told an Australian broadcaster that the Afghan nationalvomen'steamteamcouldstillbeallowedtoplaycricket.

+'''

-Radio Free Europe/Radio Liberty's Gandhara, Afghan Cricket Board Says Women's Team Could Still Play, 11 September 2021 "The head of the Afghanistan Cricket Board (ACB) has told an Australian broadcaster that the Afghan national women's team could still be allowed to play cricket.
-ACB Chairman Azizullah Fazli told SBS Radio Pashto late on September 10 that the governing body would outline "very soon" how women would be allowed to play -- a development that, if true, would mark a reversal of the Taliban's hard-line the issue." stance on
+ACB Chairman Azizullah Fazli told SBS Radio Pashto late on September 10 that the governing body would outline"very soon" how women would be allowed to play -- a development that, if true, would mark a reversal of the Taliban's hard-line stance on the issue."